fips203ipd

 Benchmarks

 A minimal libcpucycles-based benchmarking tool is available in examples/3-bench/.
-The bench tool repeatedly measures the number of CPU cycles used for the key generation, encapsulation, and decapsulation functions for each parameter set and then prints summary statistics to standard output in CSV format.
+The bench tool repeatedly measures the number of CPU cycles used for key generation, encapsulation, and decapsulation for each parameter set and then prints summary statistics to standard output in CSV format.

 Lenovo ThinkPad X1 Carbon, 6th Gen (x86-64 i7-1185G7, AVX-512 backend)